-The MENA Film Festival is celebrating its milestone fifth edition this November in Vancouver, Canada and we want you to be a part!
-For the past four years, MENA has been Vancouver's first and only festival dedicated to films from the Middle East and North Africa (MENA) / South West Asia and North Africa (SWANA) region.
+The MENA Film Festival will celebrate its latest edition in January 2026, and we want you to be a part of it!
+For seven years, MENA has been Vancouver's first and only festival dedicated to films from the Middle East and North Africa – otherwise known as South West Asia – and North Africa (MENA/SWANA) region.

 VISION:

-We do not accept films with misogynist, homophobic, transphobic, zionist, nationalist or racist content.
+We do not accept films with misogynist, homophobic, transphobic, zionist, nationalist, ableist or racist content.

 CATEGORIES